Csabix/Juliagebra/README.md

 # Juliagebra

-Geogebra like 3D interactive plotting libary written in Julia and OpenGL
+Geogebra like 3D interactive plotting libary written in Julia and OpenGL.